-The Belgian Leniency Notice explicitly confirms that the Chief-Prosecutor can (but is not obliged to) accept oral leniency applications.
+Yes, leniency applications can be made orally, unless the leniency applicant has already disclosed its content to third parties.
 Oral corporate statements will be recorded and transcribed by the BCA.
-The applicant will be given the opportunity to verify the accuracy of the recording and to make necessary adjustments within five working days.
+The applicant will be given the opportunity to verify the accuracy of the recording and to make necessary adjustments.